terry-fries/auto-reset-google-advertising-id/README.md

 Tested on Android 9 and 10, works on any Android version up from 4.4.

+## Installation

+Download auto-reset-google-advertising-id.zip from Releases and install it via "Install from storage" in Magisk Manager.

 ## Credits

 - buch0 at <a href="https://stackoverflow.com/questions/40409471/how-to-reset-google-advertising-id-in-android-programmatically">How to reset Google Advertising ID in Android Programmatically?"